- What is Pokemon Card Grading?

 See here for more info on grading your Pokemon cards with Beckett.

-How to Grade Pokemon Cards if You Live in the UK
+How to Grade Pokemon Cards With PSA if You Live in the UK

 Thankfully, we have a very well trusted service here in the UK called Graded Gem, specifically to get your cards graded with PSA.